walidmouss/codequest/README.md

 ## To-Do
 - Implement automatic fetching of data from Codeforces API.
-- Enhance visual representation of progress (e.g., graphs).
+- Enhance visual representation of progress.
-- Add support for more advanced analysis metrics.
+- Proved machine learning enhanced problem recommendations.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.